w3f/research/docs/Polkadot/security/slashing/npos.md

 ## Monotonicity

 Slashing must be monotonically increasing for all parties, ensuring that validators cannot reduce a nominator's penalty through additional misbehavior.
-In other words, the amount any nominator is slashed can only increase with more slashing events, even those involving the same validator but different nominators.
+In other words, the slashing amount for any nominator can only increase as more slashing events occur, including events that involve the same validator but different nominators.

 Fairness demands this condition; otherwise, validators could manipulate slashing to benefit favored nominators, typically by increasing the penalties applied to others.
-Trusted Execution Environments (TEE) can help prevent such manipulation, but not all validators are expected to use them.
+Trusted Execution Environments (TEE) can help prevent such manipulation, but not all validators use them.

-Monotonicity can be achieved with ($\dag$), since both summation and maximum operations are monotonically increasing over the positive real numbers, assuming that any logic to adjust $p_{\nu,e}$ also preserves monotonicity.
+Monotonicity follows from ($\dag$), since both summation and maximum are monotonically increasing over the positive real numbers, assuming that any adjustment to $p_{\nu,e}$ also preserves monotonicity.

 The diversity of nominators who may nominate a particular validator during the unbonding period is unlimited.
-As a direct consequence of monotonicity, nearly all nominators can be slashed simultaneously, even if only one validator is penalized.
+As a direct consequence of monotonicity, the protocol can slash nearly all nominators simultaneously, even if only one validator suffers a penalty.
 This opens the door to "rage quit attacks," where a widely trusted validator retroactively introduces equivocations that implicate many nominators.
-As a result, the total stake destroyed by a combined slashing event, though far below the total stake of the network, cannot be reliably bounded.
+As a result, the total stake a combined slashing event destroys, though far below the total stake of the network, cannot be reliably bounded.

 Moreover, validators can retroactively validate invalid blocks, which results in a 100% slash.
 While it may be possible to reduce the severity of slashes for older offenses if they are truly uncorrelated, in case of correlation, only governance can intervene by searching historical logs to identify the invalid block hash.